Lack of sleep is not the only reason you feel tired

 2. You drink little water

-Even if you only lose 2 percent of the fluid in your body, that alone can have an effect on your energy level.
+Losing only 2 percent of the fluid in your body can already have an effect on your energy level.
 Not drinking enough water reduces your blood volume and makes your blood thicker.
 This causes your heart to circulate your blood less efficiently and prevents the oxygen and nutrients in your blood from reaching your muscles and organs like they should.
 This will definitely make you feel tired.

 3. You have an iron deficiency

 Iron deficiency makes you feel sluggish, weak, tired, irritable and unable to concentrate properly.
 This is because less oxygen is transported to the muscles and cells.
-Being deficient in iron also puts you at risk of anemia, so it is important to get plenty of iron.
+Having an iron deficiency also puts you at risk of Anemia, so it is important to get plenty of iron.
 You can boost your iron content by eating more lean beef, beans, tofu, eggs, nuts, and peanut butter.

 4. You are too much of a perfectionist